Battle of Wazzin: Libyan Army enters Tunisia

-By 29 April, the situation on the border with Tunisia began deteriorating rapidly.
+By 29 April, the situation on the border with Tunisia had begun to deteriorate rapidly.
 Rebel forces were frequently using the border region as a way to evade capture by Gaddafi forces, as well as a principal resupply route.
-In response, the loyalist forces launched an artillery barrage on the Tunisian town of Dehiba, and advanced across the border.
-Elements of the Tunisian Army and border police, who had only recently returned to their posts following the border violation on 28 April responded with deadly force to the incursion.
-By mid-afternoon, press reports came in stating that the Tunisian military was engaged in combat with the Libyan Army in central Dehiba.
+In response, the loyalist forces launched an artillery barrage on the Tunisian town of Dehiba and advanced across the border.
+Elements of the Tunisian Army and border police, who had only recently returned to their posts following the border violation on 28 April, responded with deadly force to the incursion.
+By mid-afternoon, press reports had come in stating that the Tunisian military was engaged in combat with the Libyan Army in central Dehiba.
 Later in the day fights between pro-Gaddafi forces and Tunisian army had ceased.
 The Tunisian military had captured and disarmed pro-Gaddafi soldiers and then sent them back to Libya.

-As of 1 May, Gaddafi's forces were still shelling Tunisian territory, although no further casualties were reported.

-On 7 May, renewed fighting in Wazzin lead to more shells falling in Tunisian territory, sparking mass evacuations in the border town of Dehiba.
-Roughly 100 shells fell in Tunisian territory causing one house to be damaged yet nobody was killed.
-The Tunisian authorities stated that the situation was 'very dangerous' and that they would do everything they had to in order to protect their country.
+On 7 May, renewed fighting in Wazzin led to more shells falling in Tunisian territory, sparking mass evacuations in the border town of Dehiba.
+Roughly 100 shells fell within Tunisian territory causing one house to be damaged, although none were killed.
+The Tunisian authorities stated that the situation was 'very dangerous' and that they would do everything they had to in order to protect their civilians.

-Nine days later, on 16 May, Tunisian troops stopped 200 loyalist soldiers in 4×4s crossing into Tunisia to try to outflank the rebels.
+Nine days later, on 16 May, Tunisian troops stopped 200 loyalist soldiers from crossing into Tunisia and attempting to outflank the rebels.
 The soldiers cooperated and there was no confrontation.

 On 9 July, there were sketchy reports that Gaddafi's men were still attacking Wazzin and of a large loyalist army amassing nearby, possibly with the intention of retaking the crossing.

 On 29 July, rebels attacked loyalists in nearby Ayn Ghazaya.
 Heavy fighting ensued, and rebels shut down the crossing until it was more secure.